Limit theorems for empirical processes of cluster functionals: Introduction

 \section{Introduction}

 The next challenge for extreme value statistics is modeling and estimation of the structure of clusters of extreme values.
 As one concrete example, the Europe 2003 heat wave may have killed around 60,000 persons.
 There has been a substantial discussion of whether it could be attributed to global warming.
-The Nature paper [\citet{SSA04}] uses extreme value methods with average summer temperature as a proxy for a heat wave to try to answer this question.
+The Nature paper Stott {\em et al.} (2004) uses extreme value methods with average summer temperature as a proxy for a heat wave to try to answer this question.
 However, the health effects are in reality linked to clusters of extremely high temperatures over much shorter time periods, and the fluctuations of temperature during this period determine risks.

-Similarly, river flooding may be caused by not just one extreme rainfall event, but also by the ground already being saturated with water due to high precipitation during the preceding 5--10 days.
-This was, for example, the case for the large flood which occurred in Northern Sweden on July 26, 2000.
+Similarly, river flooding may be caused by not just one extreme rainfall event, but also by the ground already being saturated with water due to high precipitation during the preceding 5-10 days.
+This was e.g. the case for the large flood which occurred in Northern Sweden on July 26, 2000.
 Thus, again, an entire sequence of large values are at the center of interest.

 This paper develops an empirical limit theory for clusters of extremes in stationary sequences.
 It provides a unified basis for asymptotic analysis of statistical methods which aim at answering questions such as the ones above.
-Results include limit theorems for tail array sums, in particular, for multivariate tail empirical processes, and for joint survival functions of the values and order statistics in a cluster.
-More special examples, such as upcrossings, compound insurance claims, kernel density and bootstrap estimators, are also studied.
+Results include limit theorems for tail array sums, in particular for multivariate tail empirical processes, and for joint survival functions of the values and order statistics in a cluster.
+More special examples such as upcrossings, compound insurance claims, kernel density and bootstrap estimators, are also studied.

 Estimation of the extremal index (roughly, the inverse of the expected clusters length) has received substantial attention in the extreme value statistics literature.
-The results of this paper can be used to prove asymptotic normality for a general type of estimator based on blocks of exceedances; see \citet{Drees09}.
-There are also a few papers [e.g., \citet{BT98}, \citet{SC03}] on Markov chain modeling of clusters of extreme values.
+The results of this paper can be used to prove asymptotic normality for a general type of estimators based on blocks of exceedances, see Drees (2009).
+There are also a few papers (e.g.\ Bortot and Tawn (1998), Sisson and Coles (2003)) on Markov chain modeling of clusters of extreme values.
 However, a major part of the work to develop useful statistical methods for the structure of clusters of extremes still remains to be done.
 Our goal is that this paper will be useful for the analysis of existing methods, and that it will spur development of new methods.